Employee satisfaction and engagement are key to a sustainable and productive team, no matter your industry or department.

 - Look for patterns: Work with your HR team to identify trends in your employee satisfaction data.
 Does turnover increase around a certain time of year?
 Do employees tend to leave after a certain tenure?
 Has your ESI increased or decreased significantly lately?

 - Dig into the causes of these patterns: Identify the factors surrounding these patterns.
-For instance, if you notice that all your employees tend to resign two years after being hired, what happens around that time?
+If majority of your staff resign two years after starting, why?
 Are employees maxing out their benefits?
 Are there few opportunities for growth?

-The most important thing you can do, however, is to take specific, concrete actions or training as a direct response to employee feedback.
+The most important thing, however, is to take specific, concrete actions or training as a direct response to employee feedback.
 This shows that you take employee feedback seriously and can be trusted to do what’s best for your team.

 Eventually, you can grow into recognizing employees for their contributions and accomplishments with gift cards, bonuses, or time off.